Technology, Innovation, and Equity

 Mr. Eta is a TEDx speaker and one of the founding members of Coalition of Innovation Leaders against Racism (CILAR).
 He is a passionate advocate of diversity and inclusion, creating equity and prosperity for communities.
 He has served on not-for-profit boards and sponsors STEM-related inclusion and diversity initiatives.

-Caroline Grammer is a Professor at Seneca College in the Faculty of Applied Arts & Sciences, School of Community Services.
+Caroline Grammer is a Professor at Seneca Polytechnic in the Faculty of Applied Arts & Sciences, School of Community Services.
 She has also been cross-appointed to the Social Service Worker – Gerontology diploma program and the Honours Bachelor of Therapeutic Recreation program since 2005.
 She has an Honours Bachelor of Psychology degree (with neuroscience focus and biomedical ethics) from the University of Toronto, a Bachelor of Social Work degree from the University of Victoria, and a Master of Social Work degree from the University of British Columbia.